tidepool-org/datica-policies-jamdocs/docs/policies.md

     * A description of the types of personal information that were involved in the breach (such as whether full name, national identifier, date of birth, home address, account number, diagnosis, disability code or other types of information were involved), if known;
     * A description of the likely consequences of the breach to affected individuals (e.g. risk of identity theft, risk of damage to reputation, etc.)
     * Any steps the Customer should take to protect Customer data from potential harm resulting from the breach.
-    * A brief description of what Datica is doing to investigate the breach, to mitigate harm to individuals and Customers, and to protect against further breaches.
+    * A brief description of what Tidepool is doing to investigate the breach, to mitigate harm to individuals and Customers, and to protect against further breaches.
-    * Contact procedures for individuals to ask questions or learn additional information, which may include a toll-free telephone number, an email address, a website, or postal address, including, but not limited to the contact information for Datica’s GDPR Data Protection Officer and its GDPR representative in the Union.
+    * Contact procedures for individuals to ask questions or learn additional information, which may include a toll-free telephone number, an email address, a website, or postal address, including, but not limited to the contact information for Tidepool’s GDPR Data Protection Officer and its GDPR representative in the Union.

-6. Methods of Notification: Datica Customers will be notified via email and phone within the timeframe for reporting breaches, as outlined above.
+6. Methods of Notification: Tidepool Customers will be notified via email and phone within the timeframe for reporting breaches, as outlined above.

-### Datica Platform Customer Responsibilities
+### Tidepool Platform Customer Responsibilities

-1. The Datica Customer that accesses, maintains, retains, modifies, records, stores, destroys, or otherwise holds, uses, or discloses unsecured ePHI shall, without unreasonable delay and in no case later than 60 calendar days after discovery of a breach, notify Datica of such breach.
-The Customer shall provide Datica with the following information:
+1. The Tidepool Customer that accesses, maintains, retains, modifies, records, stores, destroys, or otherwise holds, uses, or discloses unsecured ePHI shall, without unreasonable delay and in no case later than 60 calendar days after discovery of a breach, notify Tidepool of such breach.
+The Customer shall provide Tidepool with the following information:

     * A description of what happened, including the date of the breach, the date of the discovery of the breach, and the number of records and Customers affected, if known.
     * A description of the types of unsecured protected health information that were involved in the breach (such as full name, Social Security number, date of birth, home address, account number, etc.), if known.
     * A description of the action taken with regard to notification of patients regarding the breach.
     * Resolution steps taken to mitigate the breach and prevent future occurrences.

-2. Notice to Media: Datica Customers are responsible for providing notice to prominent media outlets at the Customer's discretion.
+2. Notice to Media: Tidepool Customers are responsible for providing notice to prominent media outlets at the Customer's discretion.

-3. Notice to Secretary of HHS: Datica Customers are responsible for providing notice to the Secretary of HHS at the Customer's discretion.
+3. Notice to Secretary of HHS: Tidepool Customers are responsible for providing notice to the Secretary of HHS at the Customer's discretion.

-### Breach notifications involving EU personal information collected by Datica
+### Breach notifications involving EU personal information collected by Tidepool

-As a result of business activities that we undertake in the European Union, Datica may come into contact directly with personal information regarding European Union data subjects that results in Datica being considered a "data controller" under GDPR (ex. website account information collected from persons located in the geographic boundaries of the European Union).
+As a result of business activities that we undertake in the European Union, Tidepool may come into contact directly with personal information regarding European Union data subjects that results in Tidepool being considered a "data controller" under GDPR (ex. website account information collected from persons located in the geographic boundaries of the European Union).
 In the event of a breach of such information, a different procedure applies than the one that is used to respond to the loss of customer information.

-1. Discovery of Breach: A breach of personal information shall be treated as "discovered" as of the first day on which such breach is known to the organization, or, by exercising reasonable diligence would have been known to Datica (includes breaches by the organization's Partners, or subcontractors).
-Datica shall be deemed to have knowledge of a breach if such breach is known or by exercising reasonable diligence would have been known, to any person, other than the person committing the breach, who is a workforce member or Partner of the organization.
+1. Discovery of Breach: A breach of personal information shall be treated as "discovered" as of the first day on which such breach is known to the organization, or, by exercising reasonable diligence would have been known to Tidepool (includes breaches by the organization's Partners, or subcontractors).
+Tidepool shall be deemed to have knowledge of a breach if such breach is known or by exercising reasonable diligence would have been known, to any person, other than the person committing the breach, who is a workforce member or Partner of the organization.
 Following the discovery of a potential breach, the organization shall begin an investigation (see organizational policies for security incident response and/or risk management incident response) immediately, conduct a risk assessment, and based on the results of the risk assessment, begin the process to notify each Customer affected by the breach.
-Datica shall also begin the process of determining what external notifications are required or should be made (e.g., relevant European Union supervisory authorities, media outlets, law enforcement officials, etc.).
-Once the breach has been confirmed by the Datica Security Officer, notice should be provided as soon as possible to Datica’s representative in the Union:
+Tidepool shall also begin the process of determining what external notifications are required or should be made (e.g., relevant European Union supervisory authorities, media outlets, law enforcement officials, etc.).
+Once the breach has been confirmed by the Tidepool Security Officer, notice should be provided as soon as possible to Tidepool’s representative in the Union:

 ```
 William Fry